The Board of Directors is the highest decision-making body of the organisation which is charged with the following key

 The Board consists of a minimum of 7 individuals appointed in a manner that safeguards impartiality and enables the participation of all parties significantly concerned in the development and principles regarding the content and functioning of the work undertaken.

 The Board appoints an Executive Committee of a President, Treasurer and Secretary to provide closer supervision and support to the senior management.

 Current Board Members

 Francis Blake, UK

 Francis is currently semi-retired, but still involved in occasional consultancy work, with eg COSMOS, Tun (Iceland) and Standard Life Ethicals Funds Advisory Group.
-A published expert on organic farming and management, he has over 30 years experience in representing the organic agricultural movement in the UK and internationally through past appointments as IFOAM EU group President and Standards Director and policy advisor for the Soil Association, co-owner of Nine Springs Natural Health Centre and Chairman of Ecos Homes Ltd. His wide range of technical expertise covers all areas of organic production, processing, legislation and standards including aquaculture, forestry, cosmetics, textiles, ethical and fair trade; governance and CSR, sustainable building and development and complementary health.
+A published expert on organic farming and management, he has over 30 years’ experience in representing the organic agricultural movement in the UK and internationally through past appointments as IFOAM EU group President, Chair of COSMOS, and Standards Director and policy advisor for the Soil Association.
+He is also co-owner of Nine Springs Natural Health Centre and of Flaxdrayton Farm Workshops.
+His wide range of technical expertise covers all areas of organic production, processing, legislation and standards including aquaculture, forestry, cosmetics, textiles, ethical and fair trade; governance and CSR, sustainable building and development and complementary health.
 Francis joined the IOAS board in 2015, and the board of the new Alliance for Organic Integrity in 2019.